-Ornamental Fountain: an artificially created structure from which a jet, stream, valves and emission devices or flow of water emanates and is not typically utilized for the preservation of aquatic life.
+Ornamental Fountain: an artificially created structure from which a jet, stream, or flow of water emanates and is not typically utilized for the preservation of aquatic life.

 Odd Numbered Address: street addresses (e.g. 121 Magnolia St.), box numbers, or rural postal route numbers (e.g. RR 2 Box 9803) ending in 1, 3, 5, 7, or 9.